Eleven-am/pondLive/README.md

 ###### onRendered

-When the server receives the event that the html has been rendered, the server upgrades the socket to a websocket connection.
-The server then calls the onRendered function.
+When the server receives the event that the html has been rendered, the server upgrades the initial socket to a websocket connection and calls the onRendered function.
 This function is called with the socket, router and the component instance.
-The socket is now a websocket socket and can be used to send and receive messages.
-This socket can also subscribe to events from the client, other clients or even other components.
+This socket can now at any time send messages to the client.
+Everytime the socket reassigns a value to its context, the component is rendered again and the html is sent to the browser.
+The browser then renders the new html.

 ###### onEvent

 When an event is received from the client, the onEvent function is called.
-This function is called with the event, current readonly socketContext, socket, router and the component instance.
+This function is called with the event, socket, router and the component instance.
-The event can be used to update the socketContext and the socketContext can be used to render the html.
+The event can be used to update the socket's context, which will cause the component to be rendered again and the html to be sent to the browser.

 ###### onInfo

+A component can subscribe to a broadcast channel.
+A WebSocket can at anytime broadcast a message to a channel.
+When a message is received on a channel, the onInfo function is called.
-When other serverside actors emit an event, the onInfo function is called.
-This function is called with the event, current readonly socketContext, socket, router and the component instance.
+This function is called with the info object from the channel, socket, router and the component instance.
-This can be useful to modify the state of the component based on events from other actors, like a database.
+This can be useful to modify the state of the component based on events from other actors, like a database or another client.
+Remember that any modification to the socket's context will cause the component to be rendered again and the html to be sent to the browser.

+###### onContextChange

+A component can subscribe to a global context provider that shares a context with all components.
+When this context is changed, the onContextChange function is called.
+This function is called with the new context, socket, router and the component instance.

 ###### onUnmount

+A component may unmount in one of two ways.
+Either the browser closes the connection, or the user navigates to another route.
-When the component is unmounted, the onUnmount function is called.
-This function is called with the socket's context, and the socket.
+When the component unmounts, the onUnmount function is called.
+This function is called with the socket, router and the component instance.
 This function can be used to clean up any resources that were created during the mount function.
 This function does not render the component and thus does not send any html to the browser.

 ###### manageStyles

 When the component is rendered, the manageStyles function is called.
-This function is called with the socket's context, and the socket.
+This function is called with the css function and the component instance.
 A css string is returned from this function and is used to during the render process to add the styles to the html.
+Other complex css libraries can be used to generate css styles as well.
+Note that the styles generated are scoped to the component.

 #### PondLive Router